chenbin234/EDA491_Network-security/Exam_preparation/12 IPsec.md

 In tunnel mode, it is not the final receiver of the datagram that should receive the encrypted datagram but a IPsec gateway that decrypts it and forwards it to its final destination.

 Tunnel mode is often used for site-to-site encryption. it is to create a secure tunnel between two IPsec gateways.

+#### 7. On the last page, there is a picture of an IPsec header.
+Explain what the next header, SPI and padding fields are used for and what purposes they have!

+**The SPI** is an index that tells what SA (security association) should be used, i.e. a pointer to a data structure containing info about the type of connection, keys used, etc.

+**Next header** tells what upper layer protocol should receive this data.

+**Padding**: to disguise to an attacker the actual amount of data being transmitted.

+#### 8. In the course, we discussed three different ways to add MACs: MAC-then-encrypt, Encrypt-and-MAC and Encrypt-then-MAC, see the picture below.
+There are some pros and cons with each solution.
+IPsec uses the last method (Encrypt-then- MAC).
+Give an argument for or against Encrypt-then-MAC when compared to the other.
+Motivate clearly why this is (or is not) advantageous!

+- Encrypt-then-MAc makes it possible to check the integrity of the datagram before sending it for decryption.

+- It both saves processing time but also prevents attacks against the crypto-engine with specially crafted datagram.